SmartableAI/microsoft-azure/_events/2020-08-13-bring-identity-components-to-apps-with-the-microsoft-graph-toolkit.md

 ---
-name: " Bring identity components to apps with the Microsoft Graph Toolkit"
+name: "Bring identity components to apps with the Microsoft Graph Toolkit"
 excerpt: "Learn to build sophisticated applications that connect to Azure services or the Microsoft Graph."
 originalUrl: https://info.microsoft.com/en-us-landing-BringidentitycomponentstoappswiththeMicrosoftGraphToolkit-none.html
 website: https://info.microsoft.com/en-us-landing-BringidentitycomponentstoappswiththeMicrosoftGraphToolkit-none.html